November 1 HOPE

 Consider how I love Your precepts; Revive me, O Lord, according to Your lovingkindness.

 For an athlete, the level of desire is the key to success.
 Without desire, an athlete will eventually quit or settle for “good enough.”
 This means that his level of performance will go down.
-While an athlete that has more desire but less ability will surpass him.
+In contrast, an athlete that has more desire but less ability will surpass him.
 As a follower of Christ, desire is a key element as well.
 Without desire, a Christian will cease to grow and will sometimes fall away from following Christ.
-While someone is not as gifted may make a greater difference for Christ.
+At the same time, someone who is not as gifted may make a greater difference for Christ.
 Do you have a strong desire to live for God?

 November 7 NO QUITTING